Amina Edris: Career

 At the start of the 2022/23 season, Ms. Edris performed the role of Cleopatra in the world premiere of John Adams’ opera, Antony and Cleopatra at San Francisco Opera.
 She then made her second role debut of the season, as Marguerite in Gounod’s Faust in a new production at Detroit Opera.
 To begin the new year, Ms. Edris made her debut with the Münchner Rundfunkorchester, performing Massenet’s Ariane.
 She then joined her husband, Pene Pati of Sol3 Mio, in Prague for a Gala concert.

+Her 2023/24 season began with a return to the Canadian Opera Company to perform the role of Mimi in Puccini's La bohème.
+Ms. Edris then made her second role debut of the season, as Liu in Puccini’s Turandot at Teatro di San Carlo in Naples.
+In the new year she made her debut performing the title-role in a concert performance of Massenet's Thaïs at Opéra de Toulon.
+She then returned to the Opéra national de Paris to make her role-debut as Beatriz in Thomas Adès' The Exterminating Angel.

 Edris is represented by Askonas Holt.

 Repertoire

 Her operatic repertoire spans across baroque, bel canto and romantic repertoire.

 Personal life

 Edris is married to New Zealand tenor Pene Pati.